 The Transportation Commission is designated in law as the State Tolling Authority and sets toll rates and policies for all state highways and bridges.

 Tolling is an innovative tool for easing congestion and for funding and maintaining major transportation projects.
-Washington currently has five tolled facilities: the SR 16 Tacoma Narrows Bridge, SR 167 HOT Lanes, SR 520 Bridge, the I-405 Express Toll Lanes, the SR 167 Express Toll Lanes, and the SR 99 Tunnel.
+Washington currently has five tolled facilities: the SR 16 Tacoma Narrows Bridge, SR 167 HOT Lanes, SR 520 bridge, the I-405 express toll Lanes, and the SR 99 tunnel.

-The Commission released its “2020 Tolling Report ” (pdf 852 kb) which summarizes toll-related activities for the past year, and expected toll-related activities for the year ahead.
+The Commission released its 2023 Tolling report (pdf 6mb) which summarizes toll-related activities for the past year, and expected toll-related activities for the year ahead.

-The 2020 Tolling Report also includes the 2020 Tacoma Narrows Bridge Loan Report.
-As directed by the Legislature, the annual loan report includes sufficient information to enable the Legislature to determine an adequate amount to loan the Tacoma Narrows Bridge (TNB) Account each biennium, without requiring higher than planned rate increases or changes to the debt service plan repayment schedule.
+The 2023 Tolling Report also includes the 2023 Tacoma Narrows Bridge Loan Update.
+As directed by the Legislature, the annual loan update includes sufficient information to enable the Legislature to determine an adequate amount to loan the Tacoma Narrows Bridge (TNB) Account each biennium, without requiring higher than planned rate increases or changes to the debt service plan repayment schedule.

 For more information on tolling regulations, please refer to the following: